YiiGaa/Trick/Code/Component/_BoxDialog/README-en.md

 Add version: Component general mechanism

-`Page Action` needs to use the `_BrokerUI` module for getting component data, and the returned data is all the data in the above `config settings`.
+`Page Action` needs to use the `_BrokerUI` module for getting component data, and the returned data is all the data in the above `config settings`

+The data will be automatically inserted into `passParam`, and the inserted field is the value corresponding to `_resultKey`.
+When the corresponding value of `_resultKey` is an empty string `""`, the entire `passParam` will be emptied and the data will be written

 ```
 {